NYC gets $25M for e-bike charging stations, seeking to prevent deadly battery fires

 Adams had announced in March that the city was working to establish charging stations.
 The grant would fund an initial 170 charging units in about 50 locations.

-New York Sen. Chuck Schumer, the Senate Majority Leader, said the charging stations proved “new hope” to prevent “these fires that start from shoddy China-made lithium ion batteries and chargers,” he said during the press conference.
+Sen. Chuck Schumer, the Senate majority leader, said the charging stations proved “new hope” to prevent “these fires that start from shoddy China-made lithium ion batteries and chargers,” he said during the press conference.

 Sen. Kirsten Gillibrand said she and Schumer were working on legislation to establish safety standards for batteries.